Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Method

 \subsection{Participants: Global K–12 GenAI Education Teachers}

 We recruited participants based on three main criteria: (1) they were active K–12 teachers with direct classroom responsibilities; (2) they were teaching GenAI, either through dedicated AI- or IT-related courses or by incorporating GenAI into their own subject areas (e.g., English, social science, or STEM); and (3) they demonstrated a particular interest in the relationship between GenAI and educational (in)equality.
+Teachers in South Africa and the U.S. were randomly sampled through Prolific, while teachers in Taiwan were recruited via mailing lists due to the smaller eligible pool (n<10) on Prolific.
+A pre-screening survey was used to ensure alignment with the three criteria.

 In total, we interviewed 30 teachers, with 10 each from the United States, South Africa, and Taiwan.
 Table~\ref{tab:participants} presents the demographic and professional characteristics of our participants.
 Across the three regions, our sample included a representative mix of genders and school types.
 In the United States, we interviewed 10 teachers (3 male, 7 female), the majority of whom were from public schools, with one participant from a private elementary school.
 In Taiwan, the 10 participants included 3 male and 7 female teachers, almost all of whom were from public schools, with one participant from a private high school.
 In South Africa, we also interviewed 10 teachers (3 male, 7 female); most were based in public schools, with two participants from private high schools.
 Regarding their GenAI teaching practices, some, particularly in Taiwan, taught formal IT or computer science courses that included AI-related content as part of their curriculum.
 Others, especially in the U.S., South Africa, and in non-technical subjects, integrated GenAI into existing classes, using it to support essay writing, creative projects, science assignments, or critical discussions about digital literacy and bias.
 Teaching experience ranged from less than one year to over three decades.